 Brownies topped with a layer of cheesecake and dollops of chocolate batter.

-I typically make these brownies as written, but you can add other flavors to the recipe to change up the flavor.
+I typically make these cheesecake brownies as written, but you can add other flavors to the recipe to change up the flavor.

 • Mint: Add 1/2 teaspoon mint extract to the brownie layer and a few drops of green food coloring to the cheesecake layer.

-• Oreo: Sprinkle 3/4 cup of crushed oreos over the top of the brownies before they go into the oven.
+• Oreo: Sprinkle 3/4 cup of crushed Oreos over the top of the brownies before they go into the oven.

 • Peanut Butter: Add 1/2 cup peanut butter to the cream cheese layer.